-A compliment is when you are happy with something that we may have done or said, the way that we have acted, or with a decision we have made.
-Your compliments will be shared with the service, and if it is about a person we will ask their manager to let them know.
-We will always try to contact you to thank you for the compliment you have made.
+A compliment is when you're happy with something that we may have done or said, the way that we have acted, or with a decision we've made.
+Your compliments will be shared with the service, and if it's about a person we'll ask their manager to let them know.
+We'll always try to contact you to thank you for the compliment you've made.

 How to make a complaint or a compliment

 If you've a complaint or a suggestion it’s often easier to sort it out by talking to somebody in the service first.
 If you’ve done this already, and are still not happy, you can ask us to look into the matter in more detail and give you a written response.

 The quickest way to tell us about it is online, by filling in our complaints and compliments form.
 You can use it to tell us about any council service.